A-H-Vu/eLoki2/sphinx-docs/source/internals/runscript.rst

             current = n;
         }
     } catch (Exception e) {
+        //ignore errors in parsing, most likely due to bad user added lines etc
-        System.err.println("Error parsing action "+line+", skipping");
+        //print errors so it can be debugged if necessary System.err.println("Error parsing action "+line+", skipping");
         e.printStackTrace();
-        // TODO proper error handling
     }

-This section of code creates the actual action class by calling the string constructer with the given line excluding the timestamp portion on line 82.
+This section of code creates the actual action class by calling the string constructer with the given line excluding the timestamp portion on line 86.
 The remaining lines add the action after the previous action as well as some error handling if there are any errors parsing the line in the action class.
 In general a line is skipped if there are any errors parsing it.

 Script Runner